SQL databases remain highly relevant — distributed SQL and AI-powered query optimisation are actively extending their capabilities.

 NoSQL in the Age of AI: Rising but Evolving

 NoSQL platforms have always been AI-friendly because they handle massive, schema-less datasets.
-But now they’re going beyond just documents and key-values:
+But now they’re going beyond just documents and key-values.

 Native vector support: MongoDB Atlas Search, Redis with RedisVector modules